dingxuan92/devops-interview/README.md

-# Project Title
+# Unnamed Company DevOps Interview Project
-This is a project I have done for a interview with Nutonomy for a DevOps role in 2018.
+This is a DevOps project I have done for a interview with a tech company for a DevOps engineer in 2018.
+I cannot name the company as I signed an non-disclosure letter not to reveal their company name.

 ## Interview Project (DevOps)